Spherical cosmological models: an alternative cosmology: Dark matter

-Having established the integration intercal over $\tilde p_T$, we now turn to the integration interval in $\tilde E_R$.
 For the sequel we will need to ascertain whether $\tilde R$ is smaller or larger that $\tilde R_{\rm lim}$.
-In the numerical calculations, we will therefore check the sign of the derivative of (\ref{condition_k}), which can be done by checking the derivative of the function
+In the numerical calculations, we will therefore check the sign of the derivative of (\ref{condition_k}), which can be done by checking the (sign of the) derivative of the function